bhavanadixit1991/fastapi-product-project/README.md

 A modern, high-performance REST API built for managing a product catalog.
 This project demonstrates the implementation of a full-stack backend architecture using Python.

+## 📌 Overview
+Designed and developed a backend system for managing product inventory using FastAPI.
+The project demonstrates RESTful API design, database integration, and scalable backend architecture.

 ## 🚀 Features
 * **Asynchronous API:** Built with FastAPI for high performance.
 * **Database Management:** Uses PostgreSQL with SQLAlchemy ORM.